notdtbell91/rea-deploy/README.md

 **Ubuntu**

 Ubuntu was chosen as Canonical provide base AMIs for most regions which enables the CloudFormation template to be very flexible and to be reused in future.

+**Security Group**

+A Security Group was used to lockdown network access rather than configuring iptables/ufw on the host to maintain simplicity.

+## Short Comings / Future Improvements

+ * An ELB could be configured to allow recovery of a failed host, allow additional hosts to be added to share the load, or allow Blue/Green deployments of new versions of software.
+ * A Salt-master could be added to allow centralised control of a greater numbers of hosts as well as remote deployment of new/updated salt states.
+ * Additional host lockdowns could be performed, such as following CIS (Center for Internet Security) Guidelines/Benchmarks.
+These were not performed to maintain the simplicity of the presented solution and due to the very small attack surface of the host.
+ * HTTPS could be configured, and automated using Lets Encrypt, to protect the integrity and privacy of the web traffic.
+This was not performed as part of this solution to maintain simplicity, and as the task explicitly asked that the simple-sinatra-app be available on HTTP on port 80.